 Throughout its ongoing occupation, Israeli settler-colonialism continues to be manifested against Beita and its residents in various forms.
 Between 2013 and 2020, Beita was subjected to four attempted acts of land appropriation by settlers, for the purpose of establishing illegal colonial settlements therein.
-In 2013, 2016 and 2018, Israeli settlers attempted to establish colonial outposts at Jabal Sbeih, south of Beita, whereas the fourth attempt was directed at Jabal Al-'Orma, north-east of Beita, in 2020.
-The Israeli occupying authorities demolished the structures of the colonial outpost in the three times at Jabal Sbeih, and the residents of Beita defied and resisted the fourth attempt at Jabal Al-'Orma.
+In 2013, 2016 and 2018, Israeli settlers attempted to establish a colonial outposts at Jabal Sbeih, south of Beita, 107 whereas the fourth attempt was directed at Jabal Al-'Orma, north-east of Beita, in 2020.
+108 The Israeli occupying authorities demolished the colonial outpost structures three times at Jabal Sbeih, 109 and the residents of Beita defied and resisted the fourth attempt at Jabal Al-'Orma.
+110

-In May 2021, Israeli settlers, for the fourth time, initiated the construction of a colonial outpost at Jabal Sbeih, which is located on the lands of three Palestinian villages: Beita, Yitma and Qabalan.
+In May 2021, Israeli settlers, for the fourth time, initiated the construction of a colonial outpost at Jabal Sbeih, which is located on the lands of three Palestinian villages and towns: Beita, Yitma and Qabalan.

 Specifically, on 3 May 2021, settlers built and set up a number of caravans on Jabal Sbeih, establishing the Evyatar colonial outpost, spanning over 35 dunams of the mountain.
-The settler organisation Nahala, headed by Daniella Weiss, a former mayor of the Kedumim colonial settlement, spearheaded the establishment of the Evyatar colonial outpost, with the coordination of the so-called Samaria Regional Council, and the Military Commander's consent.
+111 The settler organisation Nahala, headed by Daniella Weiss, a former mayor of the Kedumim colonial settlement, spearheaded the establishment of the Evyatar colonial outpost, with the coordination of the so-called Samaria Regional Council, and the Military Commander's consent.
+112